tvelliott/charon/README.md

 TAPDEV_IN -> RF_OUT , len=54
 </pre>
 <BR>
 Now try pinging one of the remotes.
+It may take a few seconds (or more) before ARP and OGM tables are able to resolve.
+Once packets starting getting through, this delay is not incurred until a long period inactivity has passed.
-It may take a few seconds (or more) before ARP request/reply happens in both directions.
-With the default Charon settings,  batman-adv OGM packets are only broadcast every 10 seconds to keep bandwidth usage to minimum.
+(table entries expire).
+With the default Charon settings,  batman-adv OGM packets are broadcast every 10 seconds to keep bandwidth usage to minimum.
 The packet error rate remains very low down to less than -100 dBm.
 <BR>
 The Pluto devices have been configured to run an iperf3 server.
 You can